mcartoixa/leaflet-binglayer/README.md

 The main difference here is that :
 * this plugin has no dependency (outside of [leaflet](http://leafletjs.com/) v1+ of course).
 * it caches Bing metadata in memory, which should result in fewer [Bing Maps transactions](https://msdn.microsoft.com/en-us/library/ff859477.aspx) when:
-  * you have more than 1 map in the same page.
+  * you need more than 1 map in the same page.
-  * your maps are part of a SPA application.
+  * your maps are part of a Single Page Application.

 ## Usage